 When you delete a file, it is moved to the Recycle Bin.
 This allows you to recover the file if you change your mind.
 To permanently delete the file, you will need to empty the Recycle Bin.

-Folders on the Desktop
+Shortcuts on the Desktop

 You can keep folders, files, and shortcuts on the desktop so they'll be easily accessible.